Harsh-Jaiswal24/30-Day-Of-JS-Challange/README.md

 1. IN JAVASCRIPT SWITCH CASE CANT DIRECTLY USE FOR COMPARISION OR DIFERENT CONDITIONS USE SWITCH(TRUE) AND THAN DIRECTLY PUT THE COMAPRISION IN "CASE COMAPRE:" TO RUN
 The switch (true) syntax allows us to evaluate each case based on a boolean expression (true in this case), which checks each condition (score >= 90, score >= 80, etc.) sequentially until one matches.

+Day 4 : Loops
+Learnings:

+1. Learnt about Printing shapes using Nested loops

 DAY 5 : FUNCTIONS
 Learnings: